-There’s a clear offer in place and its communicating the value subscriber will receive.
-It has a somewhat spammy feel to it (a bit much hype), but all in all it’s pretty good.
+There’s a clear offer in place and its communicating the value the subscriber will receive.
+It has a somewhat spammy feel to it (a bit much hype), but all in all, it’s pretty good.

-Your goal is to come up with a magnet that makes them super excited.
+Your goal is to come up with a magnet that makes visitors super excited.

-Ask yourself: what’s the one thing that would be insanely useful to your audience, and that you could even charge money for (but won’t)?
+Ask yourself: what’s the one thing that would be insanely useful to my audience?
+You could probably even charge money for it, but won’t.

 The truth is that a lot of websites try to capture leads.
-Many have a lead magnet in place, and out of those most offer “free reports” or whitepapers.
-“Me-too” is a terrible strategy and you don’t want to sound like everyone else (“Get 7 tips to…”).
+Many have a lead magnet in place and most offer “free reports” or whitepapers.
+“Me too” is a terrible strategy and you don’t want to sound like everyone else (“Get 7 tips to…”).

 Understanding what your ideal customer wants is essential and goes without saying.
-You want people to go through the lead magnet, and learn something – gain something useful, experience “aha” moments.
+You want people to go through the lead magnet and learn something… gain something useful, experience an “aha” moment.

-The bigger the positive impact of your lead magnet, the better push you have given the prospect down your sales funnel.
+The bigger the positive impact of your lead magnet, the better push you have given the prospect.

-- It has to add as much value as possible.
+- Does it add as much value as possible?
 The better the offer, the more people will take it.
 A free car to every subscriber?
-That’d be a guaranteed 90+ percent conversion (there are always skeptics that won’t believe a good offer when they see one).
-As this one is not that targeted and might get a bit expensive, try something less extravagant – but start with the best possible idea and downgrade from there, rather than thinking what’s one notch above “join to get free updates”.
+That’d be a guaranteed 99% conversion rate.
+(Hey, there are always skeptics that won’t believe a good offer when they see one.)
+Try something less… extravagant, but start with the best possible idea and downgrade from there rather than thinking about one notch above “join to get free updates”.

-- Be ready to work hard.
+- Have you put in the necessary work?
 There are no shortcuts.
 The more effort you put in, the better the outcome.
-If you want to create a killer magnet, be ready to sweat.
+If you want to create a killer lead magnet, be ready to sweat.

-- Do not lie or set false expectations.
-Nothing worse than broken promises.
+- Are you setting false expectations or stretching the truth?
+Nothing is worse than broken promises.
 Fool me once, shame on me.
 And I won’t risk being shamed twice.

 - Is this really the best possible idea?
-Look at the lead magnet idea you’ve got and ask yourself whether it’s possible to come up with a better one?
+Look at the lead magnet idea you’ve got and ask yourself whether it’s possible to come up with an even better one.
 If yes, go back to 1.

-Building the best possible magnet takes time.
-It’s okay to start with something NOT as good as it ideally could be – so you can capture at least some emails while you’re working on the killer magnet.
-That one will take time, and you’d just be losing the visitors that are coming now if you have nothing while you are working.
+Building the best possible lead magnet takes time.
+It’s okay to start with something mediocre so you can capture at least some emails while you’re working on your killer lead magnet.
+You’ll just be losing the visitors that are coming in now if you have nothing while you’re creating.

-Temporary solutions have the annoying ability to become permanent ones.
-Don’t settle for a mediocre magnet.
+Temporary solutions have the annoying ability to become permanent ones, though.
+Don’t settle for a mediocre lead magnet.